Back to articles list Articles Cookbook

 This application probably does not need an introduction – it’s one of the most popular instant messaging and video calling services in the world.
 According to various estimates, Skype is used by nearly 100 million people each month; 40 million people use it daily.

-Because of COVID-19, this number has recently increased significantly.
+Because of COVID-19, this number has increased significantly.
 In official announcements, Skype representatives have said they use PostgreSQL as their main tool for working with databases.
 It is used to store user, chat, and call data.
 The connections are directed to an external VOIP service running on Asterisk, which also uses PostgreSQL.

 Skype developers often emphasize Postgres’ ease of optimization, flexibility, and efficiency.
 Here you can read more about how Skype uses database tools.